Fun Educational Activities

 Poem: Blue Hills of Massachusetts (includes State Seal of MA.)

-Massachusetts State Bird and State Flower Printable Color Page.
+Massachusetts State Bird and State Flower color page

 The Pilgrims taught young boys and girls to read using hornbooks.